 The pina colada is only rivaled by the strawberry daiquiri.
 Thick in consistency, it's rich in very berry flavor!
 The plump cherry on top of the semi-frozen juices is literally the cherry on top.
 The price is right too.

-The prices at this Anguilla restaurant are very fair overall.
+Overall, the prices at this Anguilla restaurant are very fair.
 The highest priced entree is the lobster at $38 US.
-That may be one of the lower priced lobsters I've seen for beachfront dining (with exception to the $5 lobsters you'll see during Anguilla's Festival del Mar).
+That is one of the lower priced lobsters you'll see in Anguilla (with exception to the $5 lobsters you'll see during Anguilla's Festival del Mar).

 Pina colada in hand, following lunch it's time for...